Without protection measures, earthworks and other land-disturbing activities can result in erosion and sedimentation of waterways and estuaries.

 For minimum requirements for addressing land stability and earthworks, see the earthworks and geotechnical code of practice (PDF 1.5MB) .

 - minimising the area of disturbance

-- performing earthworks in stages and stabilising exposed areas quickly
+- stabilising exposed areas quickly

-You should take appropriate measures to prevent soil loss and erosion regardless of the size of your earthworks, and even in cases where a resource consent is not required.
+Both the landowner and the contractor doing the earthworks are responsible for taking appropriate measures to prevent soil loss and erosion.
+This is regardless of the size of your earthworks, and even in cases where a resource consent is not required.

-For more, see the following technical publications:
+For more, see these technical publications:

 Find out more about land use consents on types of resource consent.

 If you are planning to dig or disturb contaminated land, for testing or for any other reason, you need to notify us in writing before you start.

 Download, complete and send us the land disturbance notification form (PDF 137KB) .